-Pupils opinions are sought and recorded as part of the ILP process.
+Pupils' opinions are sought and recorded as part of the ILP process.
 Records are kept of these meetings and are available to parents.
 Thereafter, parents and children are invited to a meeting at least each term to review progress made, set targets and agree provision for the next term.

-2.4 SYSTEMS FOR MONITORING CHILDREN AT SEN SUPPORT (SENS)
+In the Spring Term the Inclusion Manager will write a review of progress and provision for all pupils on the SEND List.
+This will accompany the pupil's Annual School Report.

+Systems for Monitoring Children at SEND Support (SENDS):

-Once a child has been identified as needing SENS, the following systems for monitoring support are put in place.
+Once a child has been identified as needing extra support, the following systems for monitoring support are put in place.

-- A one page 'Individual Pupil Profile', or depending on need a lengthier 'Pupil Passport', will be completed with pupil and class teacher.
+- A one page 'Individual Pupil Profile' or, depending on need, a lengthier 'Pupil Passport', will be completed with pupil and class teacher.
 This will be shared with parents during parent liaison meetings described above.
 This document will include their strengths, interests, what they enjoy about school, what they find challenging and what helps them to achieve. - An Individual Learning Plan (ILP) is produced, as described above, for each child on SENS.
 The plan records specific and challenging outcomes or targets for the child to achieve in a term.

-Personalised provision is recorded on this plan and may be in small group work and/or support to access a differentiated curriculum.
-The day to day implementation of this plan is the responsibility of the class teacher who will work closely with support staff to record progress towards targets and outcomes during the term.
+Personalised provision is recorded on this plan and may be in small group work and/or with support to access a differentiated curriculum.
+The day-to-day implementation of this plan is the responsibility of the class teacher who will work closely with support staff to record progress towards targets and outcomes during the term.
 Longer term targets will be broken down into smaller steps.
 The ILP is reviewed termly and parents and pupils are invited to be part of this process.
-After the initial ILP has been discussed with parents they are invited by letter to come into school to be part of the consultation and review process and the start and end of each term.
-There is also an opportunity to discuss your child's ILP at termly parents' evenings.

-- A Provision Map, detailing provision in school, is provided for parents each term. - The Inclusion Manager meets half termly with class teachers and their support staff to discuss the ILP in place in each class. - If an outside agency e.g. educational psychologist, speech and language therapist is involved with a pupil the Inclusion Manager will always involve parents in the process.
+After the initial ILP has been discussed with parents they are invited by letter to come into school to be part of the consultation and review process at the start and end of each term.
+There is also an opportunity to discuss your child's ILP at termly parents' evenings. - A Provision Map, detailing provision in school, is provided for parents each term. - The Inclusion Manager meets half termly with class teachers and their support staff to discuss the ILP in place in each class. - If an outside agency, e.g. educational psychologist, speech and language therapist, is involved with a pupil, the Inclusion Manager will always involve parents in the process.
 The Inclusion Manager will ensure reports or assessments are copied to parents and teachers.
 Advice and suggestions from outside agency advice is incorporated as outcomes or targets on the pupil's ILP. - The school record keeping system (SIMS) is used for maintaining all SEND records and parents may request copies of information / reports.